For startup fitness brands, one of the biggest challenges is dealing with the high minimum order quantities required by many manufacturers.

 |---|---|

-Understanding the difference helps you choose the right approach.
+Understanding the difference helps you choose the right model for your business.

 | Factor | Low MOQ | Traditional Manufacturing |